sfgarza/wp-restrict-access/README.md

-# plugin-template
+# WP Restrict Access
-Template code to create wordpress plugin
+Restrict Access of certain admin pages to a single user.